jgillich/blog/content/post/2016-10-23-converting-to-typescript-2.md

 `npm install`.
 Done.
 Try to compile your project, it probably won't because the compiler is a bit more strict.
 The error messages however should give you an idea what needs to be changed, go and fix your code.
-Visual Studio Code uses the globally installed TypeScript version, update that one as well (`npm install -g` - yes, not update, don't ask why.
-I make this mistake every. single. time.).
+Visual Studio Code uses the globally installed TypeScript version, update that one as well by running `npm install -g` - yes, not update, don't ask why.
+I make this mistake every. single. time.

 ### Use @types